-2. Appeals
+C. Appeals

-As stated earlier in the preamble, newly proposed § 424.68(d)(2) and (e)(3) state that a home infusion therapy supplier may appeal the denial or revocation of its enrollment application under 42 CFR part 498.
+As mentioned previously in this final rule, proposed § 424.68(d)(2) and (e)(3) state that a home infusion therapy supplier may appeal, respectively, the denial or revocation of its enrollment application under 42 CFR part 498.
 While there are information collection requirements associated with the appeals process, we believe they are exempt from the PRA.
-In accordance with the implementing regulations of the PRA at 5 CFR 1320.4(a)(2), the information collection requirements associated with the appeals process are subsequent to an administrative action; that is, the denial or revocation of a home infusion therapy supplier enrollment application.
+In accordance with the implementing regulations of the PRA at 5 CFR 1320.4(a)(2), the information collection requirements associated with the appeals process are subsequent to an administrative action (specifically, the denial or revocation of a home infusion therapy supplier enrollment application).
 Therefore, we have not developed burden estimates.
-We also note our belief that any costs associated with home infusion therapy supplier appeals would, in any event, be de minimis; this is because we would anticipate, based on past experience, comparatively few denials and revocations of home infusion therapy supplier enrollments.
+We also noted our belief that any costs associated with home infusion therapy supplier appeals would, in any event, be de minimis; this is because we would anticipate, based on past experience, there would be comparatively few denials and revocations of home infusion therapy supplier enrollments.